 When the crisis is gone, usually the true me shows up, but it never shows up 100% since I slipped too far into the depths of my mind.
 I’ve sometimes tried to stop it, but the anxiety crisis it caused was too deep and desperate for me to bear.

 It made me become a very shy person, insecure and isolated.
-Only few individuals can see the size of my darkness, so I’m ok pretending everything is fine… or as ok as possible.
+Only a few individuals can see the size of my darkness, so I’m okay pretending everything is fine.
+Or as okay as possible.